-CD45 or leukocyte common antigen is expressed exclusively in the nucleated cells of the marrow hematopoietic fraction and is key in the activation of immune system cells (64), its expression, although at a low level, is not desirable.
-Therefore, we depleted our populations in the first passage, resulting in negative subcultures in the expression of this marker with an expression profile like that described in other studies (25,29,65-67).
-The separation method of these subpopulations did not affect the stem characteristics of the cultures since the cells were minimally manipulated.
-Although this depletion method had only been reported for blood cells (45,68) it shows effectiveness in the present study in the separation of subpopulations of the hematopoietic fraction that may interfere with stem cell characterization.
+CD45 or leukocyte common antigen is expressed exclusively in the nucleated cells of the hematopoietic fraction of the marrow and is key in the activation of immune system cells (64), its expression, although at a low level, is not desirable, therefore in our populations were depleted in the first passage, achieving that the subcultures were negative in the expression of this marker and presenting an expression profile very similar to that described in other studies (25,29,65-67).
+The separation method of these subpopulations did not affect the stem characteristics of the cultures, since the cells were minimally manipulated and although this depletion method had only been reported for blood cells (45,68) in the present study it shows its effectiveness. in the separation of subpopulations of the hematopoietic fraction that may interfere with the characterization of stem cells.

 The immunophenotype found in the subpopulations after CD45+ depletion corresponds to that reported in other studies in which they are highly positive for CD90 (25,66), an important regulator of mesenchymal differentiation processes (69) with a proven critical role in deciding the fate of MSCs (70).
-It was highly positive for CD29, acting as a receptor for the union of the cell with the extracellular matrix and with other cells, whose positivity in stem cells has been related to greater cell survival when these are applied in regenerative therapies.
-It was also highly positive for CD146, whose expression in MSCs of multiple organs has been associated with the potential for differentiation into three lineages (71).
-Like in other studies, our findings show that both the cell surface protein CD71, related to intracellular iron transportation, and the cell surface protein CD106, which participates in cell immunomodulation, have extremely low positivity values (44,72).
+Highly positive for CD29, which acts as a receptor for the union of the cell with the extracellular matrix and with other cells, whose positivity in stem cells has been related to greater cell survival when these are applied in regenerative therapies.
+Also, highly positive for CD146, whose expression in MSCs of multiple organs has been associated with the potential for differentiation into three lineages (71).
+As in other studies, the findings of this one show that both the cell surface protein CD71, related to intracellular iron transport, and the cell surface protein CD106, which participates in cell immunomodulation, have extremely low positivity values.
+(44, 72)

-Cellular confluence was reached approximately two weeks after starting the cultures, as has been reported in other studies (72,73).
-The greater the confluence, the greater the proportion of cells adhered to the surface of the culture flask with tapered and fibroblastoid morphology.
-This cell proliferation also showed the formation of fibroblastoid colony units, as has been reported (25,44), especially in the primary cultures.
-In initial subcultures, we also identified a subpopulation of polygonal cells as some have been reported somewhere else (72), which shows that these cultures correspond to heterogeneous populations that can be purified as the expansion progresses, either due to the basic characteristic of stem cells adhering to plastic or due to the selectivity of the culture medium used.
+Cellular confluence was reached approximately two weeks after the start of cultures, as has been reported in other studies (72,73).
+The greater the confluence, the greater the proportion of cells adhered to the surface of the culture flask with tapered and fibroblastoid morphology. this cell proliferation also showed the formation of fibroblastoid colony units, as has been reported (25,44), especially in the primary cultures and in the initial subcultures a subpopulation of polygonal cells was also identified as some that have been reported (72), which shows that these cultures correspond to heterogeneous populations that can be purified as the expansion progresses, either due to the basic characteristic of stem cells adhering to plastic or due to the selectivity of the culture medium used.

-In the P2-P5 subcultures, the cell morphology was more homogeneous, most cells were elongated, fibroblastoid in appearance, aligned, and grouped.
-Each cell group of the latter showed a different direction, findings that are also reported in similar studies (72,73).
-H&E staining showed that most cells in cultures are mononucleated with large, elongated, and centrally located nuclei, as described in other studies (65,72).
-On the other hand, with Masson trichrome staining, type I collagen fibers were clearly visible in the extracellular spaces.
-Those fibers may be associated with the formation of an extracellular matrix, which has the ability of forming cell layers, which are a useful tool in tissue engineering experiments (74).
+In the P2-P5 subcultures, the cell morphology was more homogeneous, most of the cells were elongated, fibroblastoid in appearance, aligned and grouped, each cell group of these, with a different direction, findings also reported in other studies with this type. of cells (72,73).
+H&E staining showed that in cultures most of the cells are mononucleated and that these nuclei are large, elongated and centrally located, as described in some other studies (65,72), while with trichrome staining of Masson, type I collagen fibers were clearly visualized in the extracellular spaces, fibers that may be associated with the formation of an extracellular matrix and this matrix with the ability of these populations to form cell sheets, which are a very useful tool in tissue engineering experiments (74).